Sammy-T/uvu/README.md

 ## Getting Started

 ### Prerequisites
-The project must be set up with Firebase and the environment must have Firebase Tools cli installed to interact with emulators, hosting, and the database.
+The project must be set up with Firebase and Firebase Tools cli must be installed to interact with emulators, hosting, and the database.

 Then, install packages with:
 ```bash